-X-List: The greatest guitar riffs of all time
+What are the greatest guitar riffs of all time?

 We here at Radio X love a good riff.
-Let's take a look at some of the greatest axe moments that can be copied the world over on air guitar or a good old tennis racquet.
+Let's take a look at some of the greatest axe moments that can be copied the world over on air guitar.

 Guns N' Roses - Sweet Child O' Mine

 The minute Slash chimes in with this unforgettable riff, you know you're in the presence of rock greatness.
 The rest of the song is almost an afterthought.

 AC/DC - Back In Black

 The riff as a blunt instrument.
 AccaDacca bounced back from the death of original singer Bon Scott with a new yelper, Brian Johnson, and this legendary stonker.
 It's almost impossible to sing along, but incredibly easy to so the Angus Young heads-down thrash.

 A simple wacka-wacka riff, but one that changed the world.

 Jack White astounded the world when delivered this pounding riff that opened the Elephant album.

 Knocked out by Johnny Marr one afternoon, the combination of a memorable intro and looping main riff created an instant classic.